casadi/casadi/docs/users_guide/source/daebuilder.rst

   * Quadrature equation, e.g.: :math:`\dot{q} = f_{\text{quad}}(t,x,z,u,p)`
   * When equation, e.g.: when :math:`f_\text{zero}(t,x,z,u,p) < 0` then :math:`x := f_\text{transition}(t,x,z,u,p)`

-Future versions of |DaeBuilder| may support more types of equations, in particular related to proper handling of initial equations and event handling, guided by the Modelica standard.
+Future versions of |DaeBuilder| may support more types of equations, in particular related to proper handling of initial equations and event handling, guided by the Modelica standard [#modelica36]_.

 The functions in the list above are associated with additional, internal, variable categories, in addition to the categories listed in :numref:`sec-model_variables`.
 For example ordinary differential equations and quadrature equations are associated with derivative variables and algebraic equations are associated with residual variables.
 When equations are associated with zero-crossing conditions and a set of assignment operations.
 We will return to when equations in :numref:`sec-hybrid` below.